SnowDingo/BinaryFishBlog/src/pages/posts/post-2.md

 https://atcoder.jp/users/DINGOO

 ## What is Atcoder?
-Atcoder is a Japanese website that hosts programming competitions every weekend.
-Don't worry about the fact that Atcoder is a Japanese website because this website also supports English well.
-Atcoder has three main contests that they host regularly; Atcoder Beginners Contest (**ABC contest**), Atcoder Regular Contest(**ARC**), and Atcoder Heuristic Contest (**AHC**).
+Atcoder is a Japanese website that hosts weekly programming competitions.
+Atcoder is a Japanese website,but it also supports English well.
+Atcoder has three main contests that they host regularly: Atcoder Beginners Contest (**ABC contest**), Atcoder Regular Contest(**ARC**), and Atcoder Heuristic Contest (**AHC**).
-There are lots of other contests like Atcoder Grand Contest that you can participate in, yet if you are a person who just started coding or Atcoder, participating mainly in Atcoder Beginners Contest is **strongly recommended**.
+There are lots of other contests like Atcoder Grand Contest that you can participate in, however if you are a person who just started coding or Atcoder, participating mainly in Atcoder Beginners Contest is **strongly recommended**.

 ## Some pros of starting Atcoder
 So here are some of the very generalized pros or good parts about doing Atcoder regularly are...

- 1. You can learn deeper about your favorite programming languages like python and C#. **Doing Atcoder helps exploring and learning hidden functions and libraries that you can use to boost your coding productivity.**
+ 1. You can learn deeper about your favorite programming languages like python and C#.
  2. **You can learn some of the important alogorithms that can help you in your real world project.**
 3. **Abstract thinking** As you get beter on Atcoder, you need more and more skills of thinking the problem abstract and simple.